We-St/csv2go/README.md

 =========

 A small library for parsing CSV files to JavaScript objects.
-A user can pass in a schema describing the relation between the csv file columns and the expected objects and csv2go will create an object conforming to the schema for each line of the input.
+A user can pass in a schema describing the relation between the csv columns and the expected objects and _csv2go_ will create an object conforming to the schema for each line of the input.

-csv2go supports
+_csv2go_ supports
 * mapping csv columns to object properties
 * mapping csv columns to nested object properties
 * aggregating several columns to one object property